darrylwest/platform-mvc/README.md

 Each project has a full set of unit tests.
 Most projects have a folder called 'test' that contain data fixtures, mochs, and tests.
 For client/browsers this folder is called 'mocha' and include the mocha/chai test libraries.

 ## Code Generation
-To facilitate quick startup, code generators have been created for client and server applications.
-Generation is configuration driven through simple prompts (ala yoeman) and through a stand-alone UI interface.
-Scripts are written in javascript and have the capability to interigate database schemas to aid in generation.
+A simple client application is used to initiate code generation for the specified configuration.

 - - -
-<small>*darryl west, march, 2014*</small>
+<small>*darryl west, Rain City Software, march, 2014*</small>